jjvanzon/JJs-Reference-Architecture/api.md

        WinForms</a>
   </th>
   <td>
-      Used in some projects.
-Small utilities and JJ.Synthesizer uses it as the top-most layer.
+      Used in some projects: in small utilities and JJ.Synthesizer uses it as the top-most layer.
   </td>
 </tr>